What Data Aggregation Is And How It Helps Your Business

 Plan customer acquisition and customer retention activities

 Do you need to work more with existing customers to increase sales or put more effort into acquiring new ones?
 It’s a question you can’t answer based on mere assumptions because the wrong strategy can drastically decrease your revenue.
 That’s why you need to know the percentage of your new and returning customers in general and for each sales channel.
-And it’s where aggregating data proves more than helpful, as it gives you the answer you need based on correct numbers from your sales channels.
-Thus, having less than 20-30% of returning customers, you know you need to focus on retention.
+And that’s where aggregating data proves more than helpful, as it gives you the answer you need based on the correct numbers from your sales channels.
+If you have less than 20-30% of returning customers, you may need to focus on retention (depending on the industry, of course).
 And with more than 50% of returning customers, you can work more on acquiring new ones.

 Better understand and track changes in customer behavior

-Aggregating customer data enables you to transform customer behavior into measurable numbers that help track changes, identify and analyze specific trends and patterns in your customers’ buying habits, and evaluate customer satisfaction.
-It might enable you to plan efficient customer outreach and marketing campaigns with a higher level of conversion, and predict certain events, such as a seasonal drop in activity.
-For instance, it can help you analyze the effect of advertising campaigns, and so much more.
+Aggregating customer data enables you to transform customer behavior into measurable numbers that help track changes, identify, and analyze specific trends or patterns in your customers’ buying habits as well as evaluate customer satisfaction.
+It might enable you to plan efficient customer outreach and marketing campaigns with a higher level of conversion.
+It can predict certain events, such as a seasonal drop in activity, help you analyze the effect of advertising campaigns, and so much more.

 Manage inventory more efficiently